 How to Calculate Pitch

-Average roof pitches will be in the range of 4/12 up to 8/12.
+For most home styles, roof pitches fall in a range 4/12 (a moderate) slope up to 8/12 (fairly steep).
 Examples of extreme slopes range from 1/4/ 12 (almost flat) to 12/12 (sloping down at a perfect 45-degree angle).

 High and Low Pitch Examples